Saturday, November 9, 2019

 - Hostas LOVE water.
 Give them plenty during the season, especially during the dry, hot months and even into the Fall if there's a lack of rain.

 - Apply mulch in the Fall season to prevent roots from heaving up during the winter which can cause the roots to rot.

 Division By Seasons

-Here are the advantages and disadvantages of dividing hostas in each of those three seasons.
+Here are the advantages and disadvantages of dividing hostas during each of those three seasons.

 Spring is the best time to divide fast-growing hostas, specifically as soon as the eyes are popping up but before the leaves unfurl.
 This is usually a two-week window.
 Fast-growing hostas recover quickly from division.

-It is advisable to only divide non fast-growing hostas in thirds or quarters if doing this in the spring.
+It is advisable to only divide non-fast-growing hostas into thirds or quarters if doing this in the spring.

 Hostas can be divided in the summer months, but much more care needs to be taken to be sure you don't stress the plant or divisions.
 Water well and shade the planted divisions for at least a week until the divisions are well established.
 Keep a close eye on the divisions.